atlantean-consulting/wallpapererer/README.md

 ## Automation

 A systemd user timer runs the daily sync automatically, with `Persistent=true` to catch up if the machine was off at the scheduled time.
+These files are in the `systemd` directory here, but you'll want to move them to `~/.config/systemd/user/`.

 **Unit files:**
 - `~/.config/systemd/user/wallpapererer-sync.service`